Dan Black

-Daniel Black (born 16 November 1975) is an English singer-songwriter and vocalist.
+Daniel Edward Black (born 16 November 1975) is an English singer-songwriter and vocalist.
 He was a member of alternative rock band the Servant, before their split in 2007.
 He is also a vocalist for the Italian British group Planet Funk.
 After releasing his breakthrough song "HYPNTZ", he signed to The:Hours, releasing his first two singles – "Alone" and "Yours" – in 2008.
 The following year, he released his most commercially successful single to date, "Symphonies".

 Career

 Early career

 Black was originally a guitarist in Minty, the former band of the late Leigh Bowery.
 He was also a founding member of Massive Ego, a late addition to the Romo scene, of which Minty had previously been cited as a core band by music magazine Melody Maker.
 Black was later the lead singer and rhythm guitarist of alternative rock band the Servant.
 He was a member of the band from their conception in 1998 to their split in 2007.